armsultan/appster/README.md

    1. Pull down your new image
    2. Gracefully shutting down the existing container(s)
    3. Restart the container(s) with the same options that were used when it was deployed initially

+4. You should be able to see the new changes on port `9090` or `9091`

 Note: Running a load balacer in front of our containers, with active health checks (such as [NGINX Plus](https://www.nginx.com/products/nginx/), hint hint) will ensure availablity and minimize downtime